Uthmanduro/hng_13_S2/README.md

 ## Features

+- Create a GET endpoint at: /me
+- The endpoint must return JSON data with Content-Type: application/json
+- Must integrate with the Cat Facts API to fetch dynamic cat facts
 - Responds to GET requests with the current date and time in UTC.
 - Provides a fast response time (<500ms).
 - Includes metadata like the developer's email and GitHub URL.